Single Best Tweak

 The X100VI is somewhat popular due to social media marketing dance meme craziness and its classic film camera looks inspired by the Leica M3 design.
 It does deserve to be admired since it’s a very nice digital camera with unique features:

 - Both an electronic viewfinder (EVF) for precise focussing and exposure preview, and, most exciting for this candid photographer, an optical viewfinder (OVF) with a clear view of the real world with a frame over it.
-Each can be instantly switched to using a lever selector on the front of the camera, and the X100VI can even place a thumbnail of the EVF view on the corner of the OVF, which they call the Electronic Range Finder (ERF) so you get both EVF and OVF simultaneously.
-Bravo!
+Each can be quickly switched to using a lever selector on the front of the camera, and the X100VI can even place a thumbnail of the EVF view on the corner of the OVF, which they call the Electronic Range Finder (ERF) so you get both EVF and OVF simultaneously.
+This thumbnail gives you a glimpse of the balance and composition of the photo in the corner of your real-world optical view.
+Bravo!!

 - Weather sealing for wet conditions.